Sexual Stealing, a beautiful and dangerous book by Wendy Walker, with a preface by Daniel Levin Becker.

 — — — —

 WALKER, Wendy.
 Sexual Stealing.
 [With a preface by Daniel Levin Becker].
 With color and black and white illustrations throughout, pictorial endsheets.
 Book design by Jerry Kelly.
 192 pages, 7 x 10 inches.
-Temporary Culture, 1 September 2021.
+[Upper Montclair, New Jersey:] Temporary Culture, 1 September 2021.
 Edition of 125 copies signed by the author.
-Red cloth with printed labels.
+Red brillianta cloth with letterpress spine label.

 ISBN 09961359-5-2 ISBN13 978-0-9961359-5-5.